Welcome to our delete guide for the 2008-2010 Ford 6.4L Powerstroke.

 H&S Mini Maxx DPF Delete Race Tuner Ford, Chevy & Dodge

-A race exhaust with a straight pipe to replace the DPF filter is required if you are running a tuner that deletes the DPF from the computer.
+A race exhaust with a straight pipe to remove the DPF filter and DOC (catalytic converter) is required if you are running a tuner that deletes the DPF from the computer.

-Otherwise the filter will get clogged with soot because the regen will be turned off.
-This is terrible for backpressure, and has the potential to build up so much that it can pop your head gaskets if the exhaust isn’t upgraded to a straight pipe.
+Otherwise the filters will get clogged with soot because the regen will be turned off.
+This is terrible for backpressure, and has the potential to build up so much that it can pop your head gaskets if the restriction isn’t removed.

 Best 6.4L EGR Delete Kit